Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration-phase-3/Error_in_unlinking.md

 **Step 2**

 1. Any error occured while unlinking a channel from RHS of MS Teams sync plugin on MM.
-2. Click on `Try Again` button in the `unlink error` modal.
+2. Click on `Try Again` button in the `unlink error` dialog.

 **Step 3**

 1. Any error occured while unlinking a channel from RHS of MS Teams sync plugin on MM.
-2. Click on `Cancel` or `x` button in the `unlink error` modal.
+2. Click on `Cancel` or `x` button in the `unlink error` dialog.

 **Expected**

 The `unlink error` modal should open on MM.
 After step 2, unlinking should again start for the same channels on MM.
-After step 3, the unlinking should abort and the `unlink error` modal should close and the RHS of MS Teams sync plugin should persist it's state.
+After step 3, the unlinking should abort and the `unlink error` dialog should close and the RHS of MS Teams sync plugin should persist it's state.